 (practice is the continuous effort to become firmly established in the self).

-To this ends, even if the physical aspect needs a break from, true Practice can continue.
-Therefore, no specific advise is given as to how much asana practice to do exactly, it is only one technique related to Yogas’ higher-aim of mind-control.
+To this ends, even if the physical aspect needs a break from, true practice can continue.
+No specific advise is given as to how much asana practice to do exactly.
+It is only one technique related to Yogas’ higher-aim of mind-control.

-In other words, effort and hard work are imperative on our journey, but this also has to be conceived within a framework of balance.
-Indeed, the only thing said about asana in The Yoga Sutras, is “sthiram Sukham Asanam” (yoga-posture is a steady and comfortable position).
+Effort and hard work are imperative on our journey.
+This also has to be conceived within a framework of balance.
+Indeed, the only thing said about asana in The Yoga Sutras, is “sthiram Sukham Asanam”. (yoga-posture is a steady and comfortable position).
 Evidently, this does not entail pushing oneself against injuries and fatigue.

 Abhyasa Vairagya tan nirodhah” (yoga is achieved by effort and letting-go).

 Indeed, skillful action is one definition of Yoga found in the other main yoga-text, The bhagavad Gita.
 Specifically, this means knowing when to act and knowing when the best action is non-action, restraining our tendency to push.
 This is the meaning behind the idea of a Yoga-adept given in the text as;

 “One who see non action in action,/And action in non action”.

 The journey of Yoga, is in the end, only the journey of knowing better ourselves, and for this reason, understanding when a tendency is to do with laziness or desire, influencing us inappropriately to circumstances.
 In its conclusion, Yoga is to recognize the pull of the Three-Gunas (three types of material energy in Indian thought) and realize ones essential independence in Satva, a sense of balance within the True-Self, not swayed or biased towards inauthenticity by the obsfugating quality of emotions.